 Free CFP Exam Risk Management and Insurance Planning Practice Questions

-Work through risk management and insurance planning for the CFP exam.
-Questions test life, health, disability, property, and liability insurance analysis, as well as risk assessment and mitigation strategies.
+Risk management and insurance planning on the CFP exam tests analysis of life, health, disability, property, and liability insurance needs, along with risk assessment and mitigation strategies for clients at various life stages (CFP Board).

 2026 Syllabus